English sides in Europe: Premier League clubs' route to the finals

 Published:

-With the Champions League, Europa League and Conference League semi-finalists now decided, Ladbrokes looks at how the English sides are doing in Europe and assesses the routes Premier League teams must take to reach the final.
+With the Champions League, Europa League and Conference League semi-finals now underway, Ladbrokes looks at how the English sides are doing in Europe and assesses the routes Premier League teams must take to reach the final.

 Ladbrokes looks at the routes Premier League sides must take to reach the final.